-The first step in running your company with the efficiency of a NetSuite enterprise resource planning (ERP) system is to determine what kind of NetSuite licenses you need.
+The first step in running your company efficiently with a NetSuite Enterprise Resource Planning (ERP) system is to determine what NetSuite licenses you need.

 The process can get a little complicated, so we've compiled a guide to explain every step.
-And, of course, if you have any questions, SuiteDynamics experts are always on-hand to answer.
+Of course, if you have any questions, SuiteDynamics experts are always on hand to answer.

 One of the best features of a NetSuite ERP is its Software-as-a-Service (SaaS) delivery method.
 It’s a cloud-based product, so you don’t have to purchase and maintain expensive servers for your business.
 Plus, it updates automatically.